materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 ## Preparing an outline

-An outline should be prepared prior to any writing.
+An outline (e.g., outline.tex in Overleaf, to distinguish it from the main manuscript) should be prepared prior to any writing.
 This outline should include:
 * The target journal and format (Letter/Full-length/Communication).
 Copy and paste the journal's formatting guidelines as an Appendix to the outline.
 * All section headers.
 Even if you are writing an article that does not require section headers (e.g. a short Letter or Communication), you should use "virtual" headers to organize the flow of your writing.
 * Bullet points for each section, especially the Results and Discussion sections.